BicoTeam/Bico-whitepaper/WHITEPAPER.md

 ## Business Opportunity

+Over half a billion dollars has been raised through so-called "Initial Coin Offerings" (ICOs) since the start of the year 2017.
+Is this a bubble?
+No, it's not, we believe **ICOs are the future of startup funding**.

+Unlike with the traditional Venture Capitalist system where you lose six months to a year raising, here you don’t lose any time, enterprenheurs can focus in what they are really good at, building their projects, their products and their startups.
+Moreover, when you get money from a Venture Capitalist you get money from one person or perhaps one team.
+Whereas with token crowdfunding, you can get thousands of engaged supporters who are extremely motivated to see your company succeed.
+They are your early adopters, they’re your evangelists.

+It is to expect then that in a near future every startup will try to carry out an ICO, but **there is a lack of clearness and information**, first because it is relatively new, and secondly because of the complex rules in the world of cryptocurrencies.

+### BIG IMPACT
+We are the world's first ICO funded book, and that comes with big meaning and responsability.
+We love what BICO stands for and what BICO represnts.

+### A GUIDE THAT EVERYBODY WILL NEED
-We think the business opportunity comes from the fact that we have been investigating and doing our own ICO to show the rest of the world how to do it right the first time.
-You won´t fall into the same pitholes we have fallen into, and you will learn everything along the way.
+As the future of startup fundings relies in ICOs, every single enterprenheur will need this guide to make their projects come true.
+What better proof that our guide will work than the fact that we have been investigating and doing our own ICO to show the rest of the world how to do it right the first time.
+You won't fall into the same pitholes we have fallen into, and you will learn everything along the way.
 Imagine a very clear step by step guide on how to get funding for your next project using cryptocurrencies, that is the opportunity here.
+And of course, the better the ICO goes the better content we can deliver in the guidebook.

 ## Why in Ethereum?